 These cacti grow in tropical forests, nestled in tree crotches and rotting vegetation.
 They can live off of leaf mold and other organic wastes.
 In cultivation, they perform well in standard potting soil amended with peat and sand.
 Use clean sand, not the saline-laden sand from a beach.
 They can be fussy about their water, so use bottled or de-mineralized water to prevent unfavorable reactions to treated tap water.

 An interesting bit of Epiphyllum information is that they grow edible fruit.
 The fruit is said to taste much like passion vine fruit and has a texture similar to kiwi, including the small black seeds.

 Collectors that are growing Epiphyllum cactus tend to call them “epis” for short.
 There are true Epiphyllums but also several hybrids available for trade.
 The plants start readily from seed but may take up to 5 years to bloom.

-A more common method of propagation with quicker results is from stem cutting taken in spring or summer.
+A more common method of propagation with quicker results is stem cuttings taken in spring or summer.
 Make a clean cut on new growth and allow the end to callus for a couple of days.
 Push the callused end into clean potting soil that is moderately moist.
-Place the container in bright indirect light and keep soil misted.
+Place the container in bright, indirect light and keep the soil misted.
 It can take 3 to 6 weeks for the cutting to root.

 New Epiphyllum plant care is the same as that for a mature plant.